SamAld06/Java-practice/README.md

   - `Add some of the logic for the match cards`

 Day 2:
-  - `Create some temporary data for the cards`
+  - `Create some temporary data for the upcoming matches`
   - `Add the option to filter matches by teams for respective competitions and the home page`
   - `Add other filter options such as:`
       - `Home or away only`